textioHQ/js-style-guide/README.md

     ```

   <a name="naming--Acronyms-and-Initialisms"></a>
-  - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all uppercased, or all lowercased.
-  TODO: If first letter is uppercase, all uppercase.
-Lowercase, then lowercase.
+  - [23.9](#naming--Acronyms-and-Initialisms) If the first letter of an acronym/initialism is uppercasee then the acronym/initialism should be all uppercased, if lowercase then all lowercase.

-    > Why?
-Names are for readability, not to appease a computer algorithm.

     ```javascript
     // bad
-    import SmsContainer from './containers/SmsContainer';
+    const customerId = 4;

     // bad
     const HttpRequests = [